Blake F. Donaldson: Strong Medicine

 Donaldson authored Strong Medicine which was published by Doubleday in 1962.
 The book advocated fresh fat meat, water and exercise to treat allergies, cardiovascular disease, diabetes, hypertension, gallstones and obesity.
 The book described "the big bad seven" foods: milk, cream, ice cream, eggs, cheese, chocolate and flour which should be eliminated from the diet.
 Surgeon Charles G. Heyd wrote a supportive preface for the book.

 The diet that Donaldson put his patients on consisted of three fatty steaks a day, three cups of coffee and six glasses of water.

 Donaldson's Strong Medicine was criticized by physician Morris Fishbein who commented that the "book is hardly scientific, so presumably what the physician was taught in his youth he has forgotten in his later years."
 Donaldson's extreme dietary views were classified by Fredrick J. Stare as "food faddism".
 Stare cited Donaldson as an example of a physician with no training or real understanding of modern nutrition.
 Stare included Donaldson's Strong Medicine in a list of books on nutritional quackery, which "ought not to be on anyone's shelves".

 Personal life

 Donaldson was the son of postmaster William W. Donaldson and Helen Scott Donaldson.
 He married Harriott Cate.
-They had a son Blake Donaldson, he died age 55 in 1977.
+They had a son Blake Donaldson, who died age 51 in 1977.

 Donaldson died from a heart attack at his home in Hauppauge, New York.
 He was 73.